Official: Flybe went bankrupt! Is Flybe the first airline to take over Coronavirus?

 Passengers are advised not to go to the airport if they have Flybe flights, only if they have been able to fly on other flights operated by other airlines.
 Flybe does not provide alternative flights for passengers.
 Customers are also advised to monitor the Civil Aviation Authority's website for additional information (www.caa.co.uk).

-Initial news 04.03.2020 - At this moment, Flybe airline goes through terrible moments, being on the verge of bankruptcy.
-The flights tonight were canceled and the planes landed at various airports in the UK.
+Initial news 04.03.2020 - Right now, Flybe is going through terrible times, on the verge of bankruptcy.
+Tonight's flights were canceled and planes landed at various airports in the UK.

 The British government rejected the company's request for a £ 100m loan.
 At the same time, ticket sales were significantly affected by the epidemic with the new coronavirus.
 Compared to the same period last year, sales fell by over 40%.